n3f/merpress/README.txt

 == Upgrade Notice ==

 = 1.1.0 =
-Move mermaid back to external.
+Latest mermaid & a new beta feature.